4 Tips to Teach EFL Writing More Effectively

 These habits include too much erasing during the drafting stage and an inability to formulate the first sentence (i.e. the dreaded blank page syndrome).

-One cure for these bad habits is a weekly freewriting activity.
+One cure is a weekly timed freewriting activity.
 This fluency task takes only about 10 minutes, but over a 16-week term it produces observable improvement in student performance.

 2. Be Specific About Proficiency

 Writing proficiency is the ability to create error-free text.
-In order to help students achieve proficiency improvement, teachers should focus on a narrow set of well-defined leaning objectives.
+In order to help students achieve proficiency improvement, teachers should focus on a set of defined leaning objectives.

 A syllabus with a learning objective that states, “Students will learn to write with more accuracy” is simply not good enough.
 Teachers must be specific.
 Otherwise, you may find yourself wondering at the end of the semester, “What did I accomplish?”